NewFind your real estate agent style: take the assessment

 How are Lancaster County property taxes calculated?

 Your bill is the sum of three millage rates, county (3.201), your municipality, and your school district, applied to your home's assessed value.
-Because Lancaster County assesses on 2018 values, NookLocal converts every rate to an effective percentage of market value using the 2025 Common Level Ratio (50%), so you can compare what you'll really pay across towns and districts.
+Because Lancaster County assesses on 2018 values, NookLocal converts every rate to an effective percentage of market value using the 2025 Common Level Ratio (50%), so you can compare what you'll pay across towns and districts.

 Will my property taxes change when I buy a home in Lancaster County?